facebook/react/scripts/release/README.md

 # Process

+If this is your first time running the release scripts, go to the `scripts/release` directory and run `yarn` to install the dependencies.

 ## Publishing a Canary

 Canaries are meant to be lightweight and published often.
 In most cases, canaries can be published using artifacts built by Circle CI.